2022 playoff pairings: First-round information for Sauk Valley area teams

 About Aurora Christian: The Eagles won three out of their last five games, but come in off a 24-3 loss to Wheaton Academy on Friday night. … Head coach David Beebe is the brother of former NFL wideout and special teamer Don Beebe, and served as Don’s defensive coordinator at Aurora Christian for 10 years before taking over the head coaching duties in 2014. … The Eagles have outscored opponents 247-152 this season.

-About Fulton: The Steamers have a 320-169 scoring edge on their opponents this season, and have won four straight games after back-to-back losses in Weeks 4 and 5. … Through 8 weeks, Ryan Eads led Fulton with 94 rushes for 460 yards and 6 TDs, while Lukas Schroeder had 82 carries for 411 yards and 9 TDs, and Joel Ford had 38 rushes for 243 yards and 4 scores. … Brayden Dykstra was 104 for 174 through the air for 1,099 yards, 11 TDs and 6 INTs. … Baylen Damhoff had 38 catches for 442 yards and 6 TDs, and Eads had 33 catches for 322 yards and 3 TDs.
+About Fulton: The Steamers have a 320-169 scoring edge on their opponents this season, and have won four straight games after back-to-back losses in Weeks 4 and 5. … Fulton is in the playoffs for the sixth straight season, and seventh time in the last eight years.
+The Steamers advanced to the quarterfinals last year for the first time since 2016. … Ryan Eads leads Fulton with 104 rushes for 505 yards and 8 TDs, while Lukas Schroeder has 97 carries for 493 yards and 10 TDs, and Joel Ford had 42 rushes for 263 yards and 4 scores. … Brayden Dykstra is 112 for 185 through the air for 1,240 yards, 14 TDs and 6 INTs. … Baylen Damhoff has 41 catches for 547 yards and 8 TDs, and Eads has 35 catches for 325 yards and 3 TDs.

 No. 14 Morrison (5-4) at No. 3 Ottawa Marquette (8-1)

-About Morrison: The Mustangs defeated Erie-Prophetstown 27-14 on Friday night to win a battle of 4-4 teams looking to become eligible for the playoffs. … Morrison has been in playoff mode since a Week 6 loss to Rockridge dropped the Mustangs to 2-4.
+About Morrison: The Mustangs defeated Erie-Prophetstown 27-14 last Friday night to win a battle of 4-4 teams looking to become eligible for the playoffs. … Morrison has been in playoff mode since a Week 6 loss to Rockridge dropped the Mustangs to 2-4.
 They have since won three straight games, outscoring their opponents 138-34 in that stretch.
-On the season, Morrison holds a 256-188 scoring edge. … The Mustangs have a tough running game with Carson Strating, Brady Anderson and Logan Baker, and QB Danny Mouw has been strong in the second half of the season.
-He threw for 183 yards and 3 touchdowns in the win over E-P.
+On the season, Morrison holds a 256-188 scoring edge. … Brady Anderson leads the Mustangs with 640 yards and nine touchdowns on 85 rushes, while Carson Strating has 147 carries for 532 yards and 7 TDs.
+Chase Newman (34-300, TD) and Logan Baker (40-230, 3 TDs) also have run for more than 200 yards on the season. … QB Danny Mouw is 58 for 95 through the air for 1,121 yards and 14 touchdowns, with just one interception.
+He threw for 183 yards and three touchdowns in the Week 9 win over E-P. … Newman (24 catches, 523 yards, 6 TDs) and Daeshaun McQueen (21-453, 5 TDs) lead the receiving corps.

 No. 10 Forreston (5-4) at No. 7 St. Bede (7-2)

-About Forreston: The Cardinals’ four losses came to playoff teams that went a combined 27-8, and are by a combined 32 points. … Forreston is averaging 35.6 points per game while allowing 21.7 points per game. … The Cardinals have advanced to the second round or further in seven consecutive seasons, including state titles in 2019, 2016 and 2014. … Johnny Kobler leads a balanced rushing attack for Forreston with 127 carries for 951 yards and 16 TDs, while Kaleb Sanders has 84 rushes for 736 yards and 9 TDs, and Micah Nelson has 49 carries for 513 yards and 7 TDs, though he didn’t play in Week 9′s loss to Lena-Winslow. … Quinten Frederick (52-274), McKeon Crase (47-281, 4 TDs), Brock Smith (33-260, 4 TDs) and Owen Mulder (38-201, TD) all have run for more than 200 yards this season.
+About Forreston: The Cardinals’ four losses came to playoff teams with a combined 27-8 record, and are by a total of 32 points. … Forreston is averaging 35.6 points per game while allowing 21.7 points per game. … The Cardinals have advanced to the second round or further in seven consecutive seasons, including state titles in 2014, ‘16 and ‘19. … Johnny Kobler leads a balanced rushing attack for Forreston with 127 carries for 951 yards and 16 TDs, while Kaleb Sanders has 84 rushes for 736 yards and 9 TDs, and Micah Nelson has 49 carries for 513 yards and 7 TDs, though he didn’t play in Week 9′s loss to Lena-Winslow. … Quinten Frederick (52-274), McKeon Crase (47-281, 4 TDs), Brock Smith (33-260, 4 TDs) and Owen Mulder (38-201, TD) all have run for more than 200 yards this season.

-About St. Bede: The Bruins are in the playoffs for the second year in a row, and will be hosting a first-round game for the second straight season.
+About St. Bede: The Bruins are in the playoffs for the second season in a row, and will be hosting a first-round game for the second year in a row.
 Last year, St. Bede defeated Chicago Hope in its playoff opener. … The Bruins started 6-0 for the first time since 1987 before losing back-to-back games.
-St. Bede ended the regular season with a 39-20 win at Mendota. … QB John Brady has thrown for 1,273 yards and 13 TDs, and also has 918 yards and 16 TDs on the ground. … Ben Wallace is Brady’s favorite target downfield, with 34 catches for 505 yards and 6 scores.
+St. Bede ended the regular season with a 39-20 win at Mendota. … QB John Brady has thrown for 1,273 yards and 13 TDs, and also has 918 yards and 16 TDs on the ground. … Ben Wallace is Brady’s favorite target downfield, with 34 catches for 505 yards and 6 scores, while Tom Makransky has 22 catches for 182 yards and 2 TDs, and Connor Brown has 12 catches for 224 yards and 3 TDs. … Four-year starter Ryan Migliorini anchors the offensive line, while safety Ryan Brady – John’s twin – leads the defense.

 EIGHT-MAN